NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 | NuGet.exe on Mono | .NET Framework |

 Currently, NuGet maintains `netfx` folder for plugins that will be invoked in `.NET Framework` code paths, `netcore` folder for plugins that will be invoked in `.NET Core` code paths.
-The proposal is to add a new `tools` folder to store NuGet plugins that are deployed as [tool Path](https://learn.microsoft.com/dotnet/core/tools/global-tools-how-to-use#use-the-tool-as-a-global-tool-installed-in-a-custom-location) .NET tools.
+The proposal is to add a new `any` folder to store NuGet plugins that are deployed as [tool Path](https://learn.microsoft.com/dotnet/core/tools/global-tools-how-to-use#use-the-tool-as-a-global-tool-installed-in-a-custom-location) .NET tools.

 | Framework | Root discovery location |
 |-----------|------------------------|